Naturopathy: History

-The term "naturopathy" originates from "natura" (Latin root for birth) and "pathos" (the Greek root for suffering) to suggest "natural healing".
+The term "naturopathy" originates from natura (Latin root for 'birth') and (the Greek root for 'suffering') to suggest "natural healing".
 Naturopaths claim the ancient Greek "Father of Medicine", Hippocrates, as the first advocate of naturopathic medicine, before the term existed.
 Naturopathy has its roots in the 19th-century Natural Cure movement of Europe.
 After graduating as a licenciate of the Royal College of Physicians of Edinburgh in 1879, Thomas Allinson began promoting his hygienic medicine in London, advocating a natural diet, exercise, and avoidance of tobacco and overwork.

 The term naturopathy was coined in 1895 by John Scheel, and bought by Benedict Lust, whom naturopaths consider to be the "Father of U.S. Naturopathy".
 Lust had been schooled in hydrotherapy and other natural health practices in Germany by Father Sebastian Kneipp; Kneipp sent Lust to the United States to spread his drugless methods.
 Lust defined naturopathy as a broad discipline rather than a particular method, and included such techniques as hydrotherapy, herbal medicine, and homeopathy, as well as eliminating overeating, tea, coffee, and alcohol.
 He described the body in spiritual and vitalistic terms with "absolute reliance upon the cosmic forces of man's nature".
 According to the Merriam-Webster Dictionary, the first known use of "naturopathy" in print is from 1901.

 From 1901, Lust founded the American School of Naturopathy in New York.
 In 1902, the original North American Kneipp Societies were discontinued and renamed "Naturopathic Societies".
-In September 1919, the Naturopathic Society of America was dissolved and Benedict Lust founded the American Naturopathic Association to supplant it.
+In September 1919, the Naturopathic Society of America was dissolved, and Benedict Lust founded the American Naturopathic Association to supplant it.
 Naturopaths became licensed under naturopathic or drugless practitioner laws in 25 states in the first three decades of the twentieth century.
 Naturopathy was adopted by many chiropractors, and several schools offered both Doctor of Naturopathy (ND) and Doctor of Chiropractic (DC) degrees.
 Estimates of the number of naturopathic schools active in the United States during this period vary from about one to two dozen.